 What is the Florida Zero Textbook Cost (ZTC) course Indicator?

-When this iniative goes live the Zero Textbook Cost (ZTC) course indicator will be a designation within the FloridaShines State Online Course Catalog that courses receive when the course section requires course materials at no cost to students.
+The Zero Textbook Cost (ZTC) course indicator is a designation within the FloridaShines State Online Course Catalog that courses receive when the course section requires course materials at no cost to students.

 What does Zero Textbook Cost (ZTC) mean?

 Zero Textbook Cost (ZTC) refers to the cost of course materials required by students to succeed in that course.
 The ZTC course indicator is used as a course designation to inform students that there are no textbook costs required with the course.
 These ZTC courses are permitted to use library resources or other high-quality, freely available resources as long as there are zero costs for the students’ access and use of these resources.

 A Zero Textbook Cost icon may be placed with any course section requiring course materials at no cost to students.

 - Required course materials associated with the section must be zero cost for student access, including ancillaries, homework, quizzes, etc.

 - These resources must be freely accessible to the students without barriers.
 Placement within the registered student LMS is permitted provided the student has no additional costs for course section materials for the entire semester.